kovidgoyal/calibre/manual/conversion.rst

         and median line length are used to attempt to re-create paragraphs.

     :guilabel:`Formatting Style: Auto`
-        Attemtps to detect the type of formatting markup being used.
+        Attempts to detect the type of formatting markup being used.
 If no markup is used then heuristic formatting will be applied.

     :guilabel:`Formatting Style: Heuristic`